rc2dev/dotfiles/README.md

 git submodule update --init --recursive
 ```

-Each directory holds the settings for a software or a specific host.
+Each directory holds a set of cumullative settings.
 The installation is done with GNU Stow.

-For example, to install my Bash config:
+For example, to install my cli and gui configs:

 ```
-stow -t ~ bash
+stow -t ~ cli gui
 ```

+The `hosts` directory holds host specific configuration.

 ## Automatic installation

-Just run `./install` and pick a group of directories to stow.
+Just run `./install` and select what to stow.
+Any specific configurations for the machine will be installed automatically.

 ## License